Michael Moore Says Only Michelle Obama Can Defeat Donald Trump In 2020

 “She would beat him in the debates, he wouldn’t be able to bully her, he wouldn’t be able to nickname her,” he said.
 “She takes the stage and she’s so powerful and so good you just look at that and think of course she could win.”

 It’s not that Moore doesn’t believe that a few of the current candidates aren’t strong enough to tackle Trump.
 He believes that former Vice President Joe Biden, Senator Elizabeth Warren, Senator Kamala Harris, and Senator Bernie Sanders are all poised to take on the current president.
-But only Obama has what it takes to not just defeat him, but to do it by such a wide margin that there would be no chance of Trump taking the election.
+But only Obama has what it takes to not just defeat him but to do it by such a wide margin that there would be no chance of Trump taking the election.

 Michelle Obama on Learning to Put Her Health First: ‘I Didn’t Have Time for Me’ After Having Kids https://t.co/P016lkOPYP